jgwil2/jgwil2.github.io/_posts/2014-01-22-building-the-blog.md

 Again, if you're familiar with WordPress, the basic concept of Jekyll shouldn't be too strange to you.
 When you build your site, Jekyll should generate the following file structure in your project folder:

 * _layouts
+	* `default.html`
+	* `post.html`
 * _posts
-* _site
+	* `2014-01-18-welcome-to-jekyll.markdown` (sample post generated when you create the new project)
+* _site (contains all pages that Jekyll generates when you build; this is what the user will see)
 * css
+	* `main.css` (Jekyll's default stylesheet)
+	* `syntax.css` (another stylesheet designed to work with Pygments to highlight your code snippets)
 * `_config.yml`
 * `index.html`

 To this you will want to add at least one subdirectory, _includes, which will contain page elements that you can then mix together, just like a PHP site.
 The _posts folder is where you put your posts (if you're making a blog), and _layouts is going to allow us to store different layouts for different pages.
 You should already have a post in your _posts subdirectory, so take note of the title format.
-Mine is entitled 2014-01-22-welcome-to-jekyll.markdown.
+Mine is entitled 2014-01-18-welcome-to-jekyll.markdown.
 It's important to title each of your posts in the YYYY-MM-DD-slug format, with everything separated by dashes.
 Jekyll is going to use this format to create your post's URL and store its date.
+Finally, if you want to make any other pages, like "About" or "Contact", you do so simply by adding a folder with the name that you want to appear in the URL of the page.
+Then, you write your page as the `index.html` of that subdirectory.

 In the _layouts subdirectory you should already have a couple of files, `default.html` and `post.html`.
 If you open them up you'll find some pretty basic HTML surrounding an interesting little element {% raw %}`{{content}}`{% endraw %}.
 This wierd little piece of bracketed code is a [Liquid template tag](http://liquidmarkup.org/), and it's going to help fit our different files together.
 Everytime we create a page with Jekyll, we have to tell it what layout to use, and if we go with the default, Jekyll is going to generate a new file consisting of everything in `default.html` *plus* the content of the page.
 If we want to simplify our layout page even more, we can cut all of the HTML above {% raw %}`{{content}}`{% endraw %} and paste it into `_includes/header.html`, and all the HTML below can got into `_includes/footer.html`.
 This leaves us with three lines of code in `_layouts/default.html`: